TokisakiKurumi2001/test_nodeMCU/README.md

 As usual, we use the remote control to move the mouse when surfing the web.
 When typing(searching on youtube), there will a virtual keyboard, and we need to use the remote to go the right letter by pressing many up, down, right, left arrow on the remote.

 This is quite tedious.
-In addition, I cannot surf when browsing the Internet.
-Because there seems to be no way to surf.
+In addition, I cannot scroll when browsing the Internet.
+Because there seems to be no way to scroll.

 ## My solution